Acacia aciphylla

-Acacia aciphylla is a shrub belonging to the genus Acacia and the subgenus Juliflorae.
-It is native to the Mid West region of Western Australia.
+Acacia aciphylla is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
+It is a bushy, prickly shrub with down-turned, rigid, sharply-pointed phyllodes, flowers arranged in oval heads usually arranged in pairs in leaf axils, and linear pods up to 90 mm long.

 Description

 The shrub is prickly with a dense and bushy habit typically growing to a height of 0.6 to 1.8 m.
 It has glabrous branchlets and phyllodes.
 The sessile phyllodes are decurrent on branchlets.
 They are rigid, erect, straight and terete to slightly rhombic in cross-section.
 Each phyllode is 6 to 12 cm in length with a diameter of about 1.5 mm.
 It flowers from July to September producing densely packed golden-yellow flowers.
 The inflorescences are simple with two found 2 per axil.
 The heads of each inflorescence has an obloid shape and are about 6 to 9 mm in length with a diameter of around 2 mm.
 Following flowering, seed pods are produced that have a linear shape that is slightly raised between seeds. the pods are straight with a length of about 9 cm and a width of 2.5 mm.